vindruid/face_clustering/README.md

 # face-clustering
- face clustering based on FaceNet and DBSCAN
+Make folders of images based on faces in image